CausticPro/3dsMaxVisualizerTools/README.txt

 	    getenv "MAYA_SCRIPT_PATH"
 	    in the Mel script editor to make sure you're good.

-If you don't have or want a (free) GitHub account:
+If you don't have or want a (free, remember?)
+GitHub account:
     1. Download the repository as a ZIP file, and unpack it into your ..\Documents\
             folder.
 The final path can be ..\Documents\GitHub\VisualizerTools-master\
 	    or ..\Documents\VisualizerTools-master\